HMS Argonaut (F56): Falklands War

 The first at 10:15 was an improvised assault from a lone Argentine aircraft, piloted by Lt.
-Guillermo Owen Crippa flying an Aermacchi MB-339 from the Argentine Navy's 1st Naval Air Attack Squadron, who had been despatched on a reconnaissance flight over Falkland Sound to ascertain the veracity of reports it had received from an Argentine Army post present at San Carlos.
+Guillermo Owen Crippa flying an Aermacchi MB-339 from the Argentine Navy's 1st Naval Air Attack Squadron, who had been despatched on a reconnaissance flight over Falkland Sound, to ascertain the veracity of reports received from an Argentine Army post present at San Carlos.
 Spotting the landing underway, Crippa attacked Argonaut with cannon fire and rockets, causing damage to her Type 965 radar.

-The second air attack was made at 13.37 by five A-4 Skyhawks from the Argentinian Air Force's 5th Air Brigade, piloted by Lieutenants Fillipini, Autiero, Osses, Robledo, and Ensign Vottero, which hit her with two bombs.
-Neither exploded, although one killed two sailors, Able Seaman Iain M. Boldy and Able Seaman Matthew J. Stuart, when it entered the ship's Sea Cat missile magazine, detonating two missiles and the other did severe damage to her boiler room, knocking out the ship's power and leaving her dead in the water.
-Plymouth came to the assistance of Argonaut and towed her away from danger as further waves of air attacks came into Falkland Sound.
-Both bombs were still live and it took some days to defuse them.
+The second air attack was made at 13.37 by five A-4 Skyhawks from the Argentinian Air Force's 5th Air Brigade, which hit her with two bombs.
+Neither exploded, although one killed two sailors when it entered the ship's Sea Cat missile magazine and detonated two missiles, while the other did severe damage to her boiler room, knocking out the ship's power and leaving her dead in the water.
+Plymouth came to the assistance of Argonaut.
+HMS Plymouth provided electrical power to the stricken vessel.
+The captain of Argonaut sent a signal which read "we are damaged and have lost power but we can still fight".
+The next day Argonaut was towed into San Carlos Water (later known as bomb alley) by 3 LSL vessels.
+Both bombs were still live and it took some days to defuse and remove them.

-On 14 June, Argentine forces on the Falkland Islands surrendered to the British task force.
+On 14 June Argentine forces on the Falkland Islands surrendered to the British task force.
 On 26 June 1982 Argonaut sailed back under her own steam to Devonport Dockyard, where she had her battle damage repaired and new sonar equipment fitted.